DataScienceHobart/2017-02-03-graphics-imas/README.md

 http://pad.software-carpentry.org/DaSH-R

-* a short overview of graphics in R
+* overview of graphics in R  [The R Graphics Landscape](https://www.stat.ubc.ca/~jenny/STAT545A/block90_baseLatticeGgplot2.html)
-* pointers to the very large range of options
 * a short excursion on graphics tips and tricks (thanks Rowan!)
 * group session about problems, identify some examples to explore